Ray Brown (musician): Later life and career

 In the 1980s and 1990s Brown led his own trios and continued to refine his bass playing style.
 In his later years he recorded and toured extensively with pianist Gene Harris.
 In the early 1980s, Brown met Diana Krall in a restaurant in Nanaimo, British Columbia.
 According to Jeff Hamilton, in an interview recorded on the Diana Krall Live in Rio DVD, he first heard Krall play at a workshop and, impressed with her piano skills (she was not yet singing), introduced her to bassist John Clayton.
 Hamilton and Clayton both encouraged Krall to move to Los Angeles to study under Brown and others.
 In 1986 Brown played bass on the song “Poisoned Rose” on Elvis Costello’s King of America album.
-In 1990, he teamed up with pianist Bobby Enriquez and drummer Al Foster, for Enriquez's album, The Wildman Returns.
+In 1990, he teamed up with pianist Bobby Enriquez and drummer Foster, for Enriquez's album, The Wildman Returns.

 Around the same time, Brown made seven albums with pianist André Previn when, after a hiatus of two decades, Previn returned to jazz to perform and record regularly again between 1989 and 2002: After Hours (1989, with guitarist Joe Pass), Uptown (1990, with guitarist Mundell Lowe), Old Friends (1992, live recording, with guitarist Mundell Lowe), Kiri Sidetracks.
 The Jazz Album (1992, with singer Kiri Te Kanawa and guitarist Mundell Lowe), What Headphones?
 (1992, with Mundell Lowe, Jim Pugh on trombone, Warren Vache on cornet, Richard Todd on horn, Grady Tate on drums, and The Antioch Baptist Choir), André Previn and Friends Play Show Boat (1995, with Mundell Lowe and Grady Tate), and Jazz at the Musikverein (1997, live recording, with Mundell Lowe).
 Brown and Previn had recorded together before in the 1960s on 4 To Go!
 (1963, with guitarist Herb Ellis and drummer Shelly Manne) and Right as the Rain (1967, with singer Leontyne Price).
 An hour-long film, Together on Broadway.
 The Making of Sidetracks documents the work on the album Kiri Sidetracks.
 The Jazz Album.

 Brown played for a time with the "Quartet" with Monty Alexander, Milt Jackson, and Mickey Roker.
 After that he toured again with his own trio, with several young pianists such as Benny Green, Geoffrey Keezer, and Larry Fuller.
 The last edition of the Ray Brown Trio included pianist Larry Fuller and drummer Karriem Riggins.
 With that trio, Brown continued to perform until his death.
 Brown died in his sleep on July 2, 2002, after having played golf, before a show in Indianapolis.